Kerry Anne Mullaney

-Kerry Anne Mullaney is a Scottish film director, writer and producer.
+Kerry Mullaney is a Scottish film director, writer and producer.
 She won the 2009 Best Director (Silver Unicorn) award at the 10th Estepona International Horror and Fantasy Film Festival for her 2008 triller/horror film The Dead Outside.
 She was also nominated for the 2009 BAFTA Scotland awards in the Best Director, Writer and New Work categories.

-She runs the New Abbey, Scotland based film production company Mothcatcher along with producer Kris Bird.
+She runs the film production company Mothcatcher along with producer Kris Bird.
 She was born in Dumfries and is a graduate of Edinburgh College of Art.